Derjyn/Cogitatio/README.md

 Cogitatio is a suite of systems for Unreal Engine that introduces some commonly found features in games.
 Some systems are capable of empowering one another, exposing new (or enhancing existing) functionality when present.

-Below is a list of the systems currently in the development, followed by a short description of each.
+Below is a list of the systems currently in Wdevelopment, followed by a short description of each.
 You may have noticed that a latin naming scheme was chosen.
 The rough translation is available in the descriptions for each system.
 Cogitatio itself roughly translates as "_thought, plan, design_".

 * Aer (alpha)
 * Auxilium (concept)